ROCm/k8s-device-plugin/README.md

 * This plugin targets Kubernetes v1.18+.

 ## Deployment
 The device plugin needs to be run on all the nodes that are equipped with AMD GPU.
-The simplist way of doing so is to create a Kubernetes [DaemonSet][ds], which run a copy of a pod on all (or some) Nodes in the cluster.
+The simplest way of doing so is to create a Kubernetes [DaemonSet][ds], which run a copy of a pod on all (or some) Nodes in the cluster.
 We have a pre-built Docker image on [DockerHub][dhk8samdgpudp] that you can use for with your DaemonSet.
 This repository also have a pre-defined yaml file named `k8s-ds-amdgpu-dp.yaml`.
 You can create a DaemonSet in your Kubernetes cluster by running this command:
 ```
 $ kubectl create -f k8s-ds-amdgpu-dp.yaml
 ```